RishabhRD/RishabhRD.github.io/_posts/2020-09-19-nvim_lsp_config.md

 If you haven't setup nvim-lsp till now, you can watch my introductory setup video for nvim-lsp at: [nvim-lsp setup](https://youtu.be/CCUFml9yB64)

+The whole post can be viewed as video at: [youtu.be/9j1Y9CVLvuc](https://youtu.be/9j1Y9CVLvuc)

 The post goes with 3 topics:
 - Basic keybinds for neovim LSP
 - Playing with LSP client configuration